-Other than current occupant of the White House, the nation’s capital is a wonderful place to visit.
-The museums are world class and free, the parks are beautiful and it’s easy to move about the city.
+Other than the White House’s current occupant, the nation’s capital is a wonderful place to visit.
+The museums are world-class and free, the parks are beautiful, and it’s easy to move about the city.
 Monuments are erected for the country’s greatest leaders, Thomas Jefferson and Abraham Lincoln, people who aspired and worked toward the country’s greatest ideas in the U.S. Constitution and Bill of Rights.
 Sophie bought lots of souvenirs for her LUC8K partners Karen and Anette and kept them in her Leather Shopper.

 The Country’s Greatest Leaders And Their High Ideas And Aspirations

-To further understand the country’s greatest leaders and their high ideas and aspirations, Sophie traveled to South Dakota, to view the Mount Rushmore National Memorial.
-Getting there isn’t easy.
-Sophie first flew to Denver and drove six hours (in a convertible of course with her LUC8K bags in hand) to make it to the rural landmark.
+To further understand the country’s greatest leaders and their high ideals and aspirations, Sophie traveled to South Dakota to view the Mount Rushmore National Memorial.
+Getting it isn’t easy.
+Sophie first flew to Denver and drove six hours (in a convertible, of course, with her LUC8K bags in hand) to make it to the rural landmark.

-The will to create a sculpture of its size and grandeur reflects the high ideas each of these presidents and the people who elected them to the nation’s highest office.
-Surrounded by a landscape of mountains and trees it’s as solemn as it is inspiring as many people over the years gave up their well-being, their livelihoods and even their lives to uphold these ideas.
+The will to create a sculpture of its size and grandeur reflects each of these presidents’ high ideas and the people who elected them to the nation’s highest office.
+Surrounded by a landscape of mountains and trees, it’s as solemn as it is inspiring as many people over the years gave up their well-being, their livelihoods, and even their lives to uphold these ideals.

-It’s interesting to note that the chief carver of the mountain was Luigi del Bianco, artisan and headstone carver in Port Chester, New York.
-Del Bianco emigrated to the U.S. from Italy, and was chosen to work on this project because of his remarkable skill at etching emotions and personality into his carved portraits.
+It’s interesting to note that the mountain’s chief carver was Luigi del Bianco, artisan and headstone carver in Port Chester, New York.
+Del Bianco emigrated to the U.S. from Italy and was chosen to work on this project because of his remarkable skill at etching emotions and personality into his carved portraits.
 He probably wouldn’t have been allowed to emigrate to the U.S. today.

 Next Stop – California

-Sophie’s next stop was California where dreamers and schemers from every part of the country and even the world went to remake themselves.
-Make no mistake; this is a state with a robust economy with an economy valued at more than $3 trillion.
-If it were a country it would have the fifth largest economy, ahead of the United Kingdom and behind Germany.
+Sophie’s next stop was California, where dreamers and schemers from every part of the country and even the world went to remake themselves.
+Make no mistake; this is a state with a robust economy with a more than $3 trillion economy.
+If it were a country, it would have the fifth largest economy, ahead of the United Kingdom and behind Germany.

 Sophie flew into Los Angeles and drove up the iconic Pacific Coast Highway.
 This time she went in style in a sand white Mustang GT convertible with her LUC8K leather bags in the back seat.